About Christian Smith

 Beyond code

 Christian thinks of himself as a modern-day Renaissance man, working across development, writing, design, and making.
-He builds props and cosplay from scratch, studies philosophy, and treats range as a feature rather than a distraction.
+He writes fiction, builds props and cosplay from scratch, studies philosophy, and treats range as a feature rather than a distraction.
 You can find him at rnvizion.dev, on GitHub, and on LinkedIn.